vvutharkar/flask-sessionsql/docs/index.rst

 Configuration
 -------------

-The following configuration values exist for Flask-Session.
-Flask-Session loads these values from your Flask application config, so you should configure your app first before you pass it to Flask-Session.
+The following configuration values exist for Flask-SessionSql.
+Flask-SessionSql loads these values from your Flask application config, so you should configure your app first before you pass it to Flask-SessionSql.
 Note that these values cannot be modified after the ``init_app`` was applyed so make sure to not modify them at runtime.

-We are not supplying something like ``SESSION_REDIS_HOST`` and ``SESSION_REDIS_PORT``, if you want to use the ``RedisSessionInterface``, you should configure ``SESSION_REDIS`` to your own ``redis.Redis`` instance, or ``redis.StrictRedis`` if you prefer so.
-This gives you more flexibility, like maybe you want to use the same ``redis.Redis`` instance for cache purpose too, then you do not need to keep two ``redis.Redis`` instance in the same process.

 The following configuration values are builtin configuration values within Flask itself that are related to session.  **They are all understood by